tkaitchuck/Rust4JavaDevelopers/src/ownership.md

 #   list.sort();
 }
 ```
 Notice that the type of the argument changed.
-When it is just 'Vec<i32>’ the method is taking ownership of the value.
-But when it is ‘&Vec<i32>’ it is a borrowed vector, meaning the caller still retains ownership.
-And a ‘&mut Vec<i32>’ is a borrowed mutable vector meaning that even though the function is not taking ownership, it may modify the provided vector.
+When it is just `Vec<i32>` the method is taking ownership of the value.
+But when it is `&Vec<i32>` it is a borrowed vector, meaning the caller still retains ownership.
+And a `&mut Vec<i32>`
+is a borrowed mutable vector meaning that even though the function is not taking ownership, it may modify the provided vector.

 For any given object there is one owner.
 When that variable is reassigned or goes out of scope the value is dropped.
 This applies transitively.
-So for example in the function:
+For example in the function:
 ```rust ,skt-default
 fn process(items: Vec<String>) {
   //...